corrode/corrode.github.io/content/blog/async/index.md

 memory.
 Traditional arguments against threads simply don't apply to Rust &mdash;
 fearless concurrency is your friend!

-And if you need to share state between threads, consider to use a channel:
+If you find yourself needing to share state between threads, consider using a
+channel:

 ```rust
 use std::error::Error;